 Nordic Ecolabelling strongly wishes to set a requirement on a minimum amount of recycled material in plastic packaging to further promote circular economy.
 However, recycled plastic often contains several problematic substances, many of which are hazardous to health, which can migrate into the product.
-Currently there is no established test protocol for the recycled PE and PP to show compliance for use in packaging for near-food applications, albeit there are developments in the industry, of which CosPaTox's project shows the most promise.
+Currently there is no established test protocol for the recycled PE and PP to show compliance for use in packaging for near-food applications, albeit there are developments in the industry, of which CosPaTox's project63 shows the most promise.
 In addition to this, Nordic Ecolabelling deems the availability of safe enough raw material(s) as too uncertain to set such a requirement in this generation of the criteria.
 The availability of e.g. PCR PET is limited to food grade quality, and Nordic Ecolabelling does not wish to promote the use of food grade quality PET for non-food applications.
-After communication with our stakeholders, we believe that the market is not yet ready for such a requirement.